Out to continue home success, the Golden State Warriors take on the Oklahoma City Thunder

 The Golden State Warriors will put their newfound home-court success to the ultimate test on Jan 2 (Jan 3, Singapore time) when they host the Oklahoma City Thunder in San Francisco.

-In fact, the Thunder have won pretty much wherever they have gone, running up a 12-3 road record with losses only to the Portland Trail Blazers, Minnesota Timberwolves and San Antonio Spurs.
+But the Thunder have won pretty much wherever they have gone, running up a 12-3 road record with losses only to the Portland Trail Blazers, Minnesota Timberwolves and San Antonio Spurs.

 The latter two defeats have come in Oklahoma City’s most recent road contests against the Spurs and Timberwolves.
-Having played six of their last eight games at home, as well as a pair in Las Vegas during the NBA Cup competition, the Thunder have not won a true road contest in almost a month, since a triumph at the Utah Jazz on Dec 7.
+Having played six of their last eight games at home, as well as one in Las Vegas during the NBA Cup competition, the Thunder have not won a true road contest in almost a month, since a triumph at the Utah Jazz on Dec 7.

 The defending champions begin a two-game trip on a three-game winning streak, having thumped the Philadelphia 76ers, Atlanta Hawks and Trail Blazers by a combined 65 points.